jamesmckechnie/design-examples/README.md

 <a href="https://github.com/jamesmckechnie/design-examples/issues/new?assignees=&labels=&template=share-some-work.md&title=">Share a piece of work</a>

+1. Check you are able to share - ask your team and read our <a href="#">security guidlines</a>
+2. Upload images
+3. Add as much supporting information as you can to help other designers
+4. Add tags to help other designers find it

 <h2>How to start a discussion</h2>

 <p>Start a discussion about a topic or ask a question to the community</p>